particle-iot/docs/src/content/reference/particle-agent.md

 ## Troubleshooting

-If your firmware is crashing or your Raspberry Pi doesn't show as online in the Particle tools, the first step is run the setup command again.
+If your firmware crashes 5 times in a row within 30 seconds the Agent will go to "safe mode" which means it will revert the firmware to the default Tinker firmware.
+This will let the Raspberry Pi to reconnect to the cloud allowing you to reflash new firmware.

+If your Raspberry Pi still doesn't show as online in the Particle tools, the first step is run the setup command again.
 This will reinstall the default firmware Tinker and reconnect to the cloud.

 ```
 sudo particle-agent setup